RonobirDas/BasicEngineering/Basic Engineering.md

 Note: Any views or opinions presented in this website and its subsites are solely those of the author and do not necessarily represent those of the University of Nevada, Las Vegas and its employees nor the various institutions listed here.
 I gain nothing from your use of this site.
 So now I can say that your mileage may vary, I hold no responsibility or guarantee anything on this site or this site itself helping you in your courses or in life.
 Please proceed with this in mind.
 I am not liable or culpable in regards to you finding utility in this site.

-Credit: This website was designed using a Markdown Editor from [Dillinger](http://dillinger.io), themeing and styling from [StrapdownJS](http://strapdownjs.com/), and finally editing using Brackets from Adobe.
+Credit: This website was designed using a Markdown Editor from [Dillinger](http://dillinger.io).
 Additionally, credit goes to Dr. J. Baker of UNLV for the inspiration to create this site in the same spirit as his fantastic site dedicated to help all students in IC Design.
-[I highly recommend you visit](http://www.cmosedu.com), Paul Dawkins of Lamar University who is the creator of [Paul's Online Math Notes](http://tutorial.math.lamar.edu/terms.aspx) and finally [PatrickJMT](http://patrickjmt.com/about/).
+[I highly recommend you visit](http://www.cmosedu.com)

 ## FAQ
 >What do you intend to teach?